 SIGN UP TO RECEIVE NOTIFICATION AND NEVER MISS A NEW POST

-- Prepare a baking sheet by lining with parchment paper or non-stick foil.
+- Prepare a baking sheet lined with parchment paper or non-stick foil.

-- Prepare the brussels sprouts by trimming the hard stem end and removing any loose or yellowing leaves.
+- Prepare the Brussels sprouts by trimming the hard stem end and removing any loose or yellowing leaves.
 Slice any large Brussels sprouts in half.

-- Add brussels sprouts to a bowl and add 2 tablespoons of reserved bacon fat, maple syrup, salt, and pepper and mix until all the brussels sprouts are covered.
+- Add Brussels sprouts to a bowl and add 2 tablespoons of reserved bacon fat, maple syrup, salt, and pepper and mix until all the sprouts are covered.

-- Pour brussels sprouts onto the prepared baking sheet and place into the preheated 400⁰F oven.
+- Pour Brussels sprouts mixture onto the baking sheet and place into the preheated oven.

 - Roast for 25 to 25 minutes, stirring every 10 minutes.
 Brussels sprouts are done when the outer leaves begin to turn medium to dark brown.

-- Remove from the oven and add the cooked bacon and stir to combine.
+- Remove from the oven and add the cooked bacon.
+Stir to combine.